 I really didn't feel up to dirtying another pan, but I knew skipping out on browning the onions was not a smart idea.

 So I used the microwave.
-I'm here to tell you, you CAN actually brown onions in the microwave.
+I'm here to tell you, that you CAN actually brown onions in the microwave.
 I chopped up the onions and put them in a paper bowl along with the oil and spices and cooked them, and they browned on their own, with no babysitting, while I cut up the pork.

 Looking for more great Mexican recipes to check out?
 Give my Arroz Con Pollo a try!
 This Mexican chicken and rice dish is sure to make the whole family happy!